giraffekey/bitcanvas/README.md

 ## TODO

+- Improve the general looks of the application
 - Distribute fees and taxes as shares according to pixel ownership in the contract
 - UI/UX for claiming shares in the front-end
 - Paint tools in the front-end
 - Batch mint/buy/update transactions in the front-end
+- Implement moderation via quadratic voting based on pixel ownership
+- Mobile support